owlab-exp/fresto-channel/README.md

 This is to develop and maintain messaging channels for fresto components' communication.

 Update:
-* TestPublihser to send dummy events to monitoring server's messaging device.
+* Two event hubs are created.
+The hubs receive performance event data and forward to subscribers.
-* TestSubscriber to receive evetns from the monitoring-front.
+* Two event streamers are created.
+The streamers receives from the hubs and send data to pullers.
-By using the TestSubscriber or chaning it, you can receive actual events from the monitoring-front.
+* Two event writers are created.
+The writers pull data from the streamers and write the data (Thrift objects) on Hadoop storage by using Pail.